codeforkjeff/ruby-data-streams/README.md

 filtering 15 on evenness
 ```

 `(1..5).lazy` doesn't return a data structure, but a stream of integers.
 Each one is processed one at a time through the pipeline.
 This means we are never storing more than one integer in memory at a time.
-There are no immediate data structures, such as Arrays, that are generated; only a "chain" of lazy enumerables that comprise the stream.
+There are no intermediate data structures, such as Arrays, that are generated; only a "chain" of lazy enumerables that comprise the stream.

 In non-trivial cases involving large sets of data and lots of operations, streams are better at optimizing for both space and time: they minimize the amount of memory used, and make it easy to parallelize operations for faster performance.